 How crowded is Paris?

-Paris carries some of the highest tourism density in Europe — roughly 418,280 overnight stays per square kilometer.
+Paris carries some of the highest tourism density in Europe.
+Roughly 418,280 overnight stays per square kilometer.

 The city logged around 175 million overnight stays in 2024, more than half from international tourists.
-(Tourism Review, 2025 · CCI Paris Île-de-France, 2024)
+(Tourism Review, August 2025 · CCI Paris Île-de-France, February 2025)

 What is Paris doing about overcrowding?